christopherclark/blackjack/README.md

-This is a simple blackjack game using Backbone.js and CoffeeScript
+This is a simple blackjack game built with Backbone.js and CoffeeScript.